yunruse/pxdlib/docs/pxd/readme.md

 Various "Pixelmator blobs" may be encountered in the `.pxd` format.
 They are little-endian, and have a twelve-byte header:
 - 4 bytes for their magic number, `4-tP`.
 - 4 bytes for their type, specified as an ASCII string given in reverse order;
 - 4 bytes for an integer specifying the length of the blob in bytes.
-The end may contain garbage bytes, as this is always padded to the nearest 4 bytes.

-<a id="blobs"></a>
-While some blobs' types appear only once (and are described where they are found), many of them are shared.
-Below are common blob types:
+Take care to make use of this -- blobs may contain up to 3 bits of junk data to align to a multiple of 4 bytes.

+Below are common blob types (see `__FORMAT` in `structure.py` for specifics:):

 - `SI16` is a short integer of 16 bits, followed by two garbage bytes.
 - `Strn` is a string.
 This starts with 4 bytes for the number of characters, followed by the characters.
 (There may be garbage bytes at the end.)
 - `PTPt` and `PTSz` are two double-precision floats representing the x and y dimensions of a point or size, respectively.
 An increase in one pixel corresponds to an increase by 0.5, so you have to double the, uh, double doubles.
-- `PTFl` is a big-endian double-precision float.
+- `PTFl` and `LDop` are big-endian double-precision floats.
 - `Arry` is an array of other blobs – notably, its length will include these other blobs.
 It first contains two integers, the first nominally 1 and the second, _n_, the number of items in the array.
 The array is then followed by _n_ integers giving the starting positions of each entry after this header (i.e. the first is 0).

 <a id="json"></a>